cypress-io/testing-workshop-cypress/slides/11-retry-ability/PITCHME.md

 +++

-> ⚠️Only the last command is retried ⚠️
+> ⚠️ Only the last command is retried ⚠️

 +++